gerardroche/gerardroche.github.io/_posts/2020-02-19-neovintageous-1.19.0.md

 `'tabstop'` `'ts'` | `tab_size` sublime setting
 `'expandtabs'` `'et'` | `translate_tabs_to_spaces` sublime setting

-## Keys
+## New keys

-All of the new keys can now be mapped!
+All of the new keys can be mapped!

-New keys:

 * `<C-bs>` alias to `h`
 * `<C-home>` alias to `gg`